naninanides/final-task-batch15/06.Web-Server/README.md

 ![Screen Shot 2023-03-03 at 1 30 34](https://user-images.githubusercontent.com/68781074/222520012-26596bd2-3162-40a8-864d-a3f78e8aa65c.png)

-3. setelah kita membuat file credential kita dapat menjalankan perintah untuk melakukan ssl certificate
+3. After creating the credential file, we can run the command to obtain the SSL certificate.

 ![Screen Shot 2023-03-01 at 22 58 14](https://user-images.githubusercontent.com/68781074/222520528-91c55bd2-86fb-4da5-b077-8eaf863ef6d8.png)

-4. kita bisa mengecek SSL certificate di dalam configurasi reverse proxy
+4. We can check the SSL certificate in the reverse proxy configuration.

 ![Screen Shot 2023-03-03 at 1 36 10](https://user-images.githubusercontent.com/68781074/222520831-8d9eeb1c-dcc1-467f-b55a-067d91184c41.png)